6. 20TH CENTURY

 4. SECOND HALF OF THE 20TH CENTURY

-New avant-garde movements (Serialism, Musique concrète, Electronic music, etc.) found new languages by widening the concept of music and using technologies.
+New avant-garde movements found new languages by widening the concept of music and using technologies.

-• Serialism / Integral Serialism: it applied the concept of dodecaphonic rows to all parameters of sound and not just the pitch.
-Main composers were Messiaen and Boulez.
+Serialism / Integral Serialism: movement that applied the concept of dodecaphonic rows to all parameters of sound and not just the pitch.
+E.g. Messiaen and Boulez.

-• Musique concrète: it is connected with Futurism.
-It used any sound or noise tape-recorded from reality and later manipulated in a laboratory.
-There are no performers or scores because the work is shown in a recording.
-Main composers were Pierre Schaeffer and Pierre Henry.
+Musique concrète: movement connected with Futurism that used any sound or noise tape-recorded from reality and later manipulated in a laboratory.
+The work is shown in a recording, without performers or scores.
+E.g. Pierre Schaeffer and Pierre Henry.

 The modification of sound in a laboratory can be carried out in two ways: